 The Dialog Token field is defined in 9.4.1.12 (Dialog Token field) and set by the requesting sensing STA.

-The Measurement Setup ID Information field is used to indicate the identifier of the sensing measurement setup to be terminated.
-The format of the Measurement Setup ID Information field is shown in Figure 9- 1139f (Measurement Setup ID Information field format(Motion 100))(Motion 100).
+The Measurement Setup ID field combined with Measurement Setup Termination Control field indicates the identifier(s) of the sensing measurement setup(s) to be terminated.
+The Measurement Setup ID field is defined in Figure 9-1138b (Measurement Setup ID field format).
+The format of the Measurement Setup Termination Control field is shown in Figure 9- 1139f (Measurement Setup Termination Control field format(Motion 100))(Motion 100).